-Nursing Home Injury Lawyer Atlanta
+Nursing Home Abuse Lawyers in Atlanta

-If a loved one has fallen victim to nursing home abuse or neglect, count on Gary Martin Hays & Associates for vigorous, legal representation in your nursing home injury case.
+If a loved one has fallen victim to nursing home abuse or neglect in Georgia, count on Gary Martin Hays & Associates for vigorous legal representation in your nursing home injury case.
 Call 1-800-898-HAYS right now.
-Our experienced injury attorneys know how to gather all the relevant facts.
-We can collect medical records and interview witnesses.
-We're not intimidated by nursing homes - or their insurance companies.

 Types of nursing home injuries

 While sexual assault in nursing homes generally makes headlines, there are hundreds of other less sensational cases of nursing home injuries involving dehydration, bed sores, falls, or inadequate staffing.
-These cases are important to the families and victims - and they matter to us, as well.
-Find out more information by clicking on the following links:
+These cases are important to the families and victims — and they matter to us, as well.

 If you have any reason to suspect that a loved one in a nursing home has been injured due to the reckless or negligent conduct of another resident or by nursing home staff, we urge you to contact our firm.
 Even if you are not sure what is happening, we may be able to help put your mind at rest or direct you to an appropriate authority.